-Nothing warms your soul quite like a hearty bowl of chili or a craft beer on a crisp fall day.
-Every year, local homebrewing club Baltibrew brings the two together for its annual Chilibrew competition at Zion Lutheran Church.
+Nothing warms your soul quite like a hearty bowl of chili or a craft beer on a cold day.
+In years past, local homebrewing club Baltibrew has brought the two together for its annual Chilibrew competition at Zion Lutheran Church.

-“Obviously chili is a great fall favorite,” says Jacob Wolf, a longtime Baltibrew member who is co-chairing the event this year.
+“Obviously chili is a great fall favorite,” says Jacob Wolf, a longtime Baltibrew member.
 “And there’s nothing better than spicy chili with a cold beer.
 When you pair the two together, they make a great team.”

 Aside from the seasonal appeal, Wolf adds that the pairing also makes sense conceptually.
 He says that, much like beer, chili is versatile and allows home cooks to really get creative with their recipes.